-By increasing energy tariffs in real terms (Scenario J), the benefits from increasing the energy efficiency of appliances (i.e. reducing the energy consumption) will increase.
+By increasing energy tariffs in real terms (Scenario J), the benefits from increasing the energy efficiency of appliances (ie reducing the energy consumption) will increase.
 Therefore, any measure to reduce the energy consumption of appliances will result in lower total energy costs and an increased benefit-cost ratio.
 Conversely, decreasing energy tariffs in real terms (Scenario I) will result in a decrease in the benefits of increasing the energy efficiency of appliances.
 It is doubtful that energy prices will decrease in real terms in the future given the pressure to reduce carbon intensity of electricity supplies.
-However, even under a scenario of a 1% per annum decrease in real tariffs (for the next 40 years) the benefit-cost ratio is 1.4 for Australia and 2.3 for New Zealand, indicating that the proposal is robust under a range of future tariff scenarios.
+However, even under a scenario of a 1% per annum decrease in real tariffs the benefit-cost ratio remains above 1.5 for Australia and above 2.5 for New Zealand, indicating that the proposal is robust under a range of future tariff scenarios.